umakantsharmacedcoss/developer-documentation/source/includes/_plugin_permissions.md

 }
 ```

-An addon can create it's own set of permissions by creating a Permission class.
+An plugin can create it's own set of permissions by creating a Permission class.
 See the code example for a skeleton outline of what the class will look like.

 Each permission class should extend `Mautic\CoreBundle\Security\Permissions\AbstractPermissions`.